russeree/cerkle-tree/docs/path_algorithm.md

 The algorithm works by masking off bits from LSB (Least Significant Bit) to MSB (Most Significant Bit) and looking for equalities.
 This approach allows us to determine a region of isolation where anything under a specific depth value can safely be calculated as if it were a single element in a tree, eliminating the need to worry about collisions.

-Add 1 for even depth values greater than 3... (still trying to determine why)
+Add 1 for even depth values greater than 3 and also form a triange tip...

 ## Example 1.
 (2 Leaves)